Robertstar2000/Hypatia/readme-logic.md

 -   **1. Context Window Optimization:**
     -   **Problem:** Large prompts in late steps were inefficient and costly.
     -   **Solution:** Implemented on-the-fly summarization.
 Upon step completion, the AI generates a concise summary of the output, which is stored.
-The `getStepContext` function now uses these summaries for context, dramatically reducing token usage and improving performance.
+The `getStepContext` function now uses these summaries for context, dramatically reducing token usage.

--   **2. Secure Code Execution:**
+-   **2. Secure and Robust Code Execution:**
-    -   **Problem:** Using `new Function()` in the main thread for the code simulator was a potential security risk.
+    -   **Problem:** Using `new Function()` was a potential security risk, and code errors would halt progress.
-    -   **Solution:** The code simulator now executes JavaScript in a sandboxed Web Worker.
-This isolates the code from the main application's DOM and global scope, providing a much safer execution environment.
+    -   **Solution:** The code simulator now executes JavaScript in a sandboxed **Web Worker**.
+Furthermore, an **agentic debugging loop** automatically detects, analyzes, and attempts to fix runtime errors, significantly improving the success rate of AI-generated code.

--   **3. Simplified & Secure Authentication:**
+-   **3. Clear Authentication Methods:**
-    -   **Problem:** The hardcoded "promo code" was insecure and not scalable.
+    -   **Problem:** A demo or trial mode was needed without requiring every user to immediately generate an API key.
-    -   **Solution:** The promo code system has been completely removed.
-The application now exclusively uses a user-provided API key, which is a more standard and secure approach.
+    -   **Solution:** The application offers two clear authentication paths: a primary API key method and a secondary "promo code" (`MTI`) option for quick demos.

 -   **4. Improved State Management:**
-    -   **Problem:** "Prop drilling" (passing state down through many component layers) made the code complex and hard to maintain.
+    -   **Problem:** "Prop drilling" made the code complex and hard to maintain.
-    -   **Solution:** The application has been refactored to use React's Context API (`ExperimentContext`).
-Core application state and update functions are now provided through this central context, simplifying components and making data flow clearer.
+    -   **Solution:** The application has been refactored to use React's Context API (`ExperimentContext`), simplifying components and making data flow clearer.

 -   **5. Enhanced Error Handling:**
-    -   **Problem:** API error messages were generic and unhelpful for troubleshooting.
+    -   **Problem:** API error messages were generic and unhelpful.
-    -   **Solution:** Implemented more specific error handling.
-The app now inspects API error responses to provide users with actionable feedback (e.g., "API Key is invalid," "A network error occurred," "The model is currently overloaded, please try again.").
+    -   **Solution:** Implemented more specific error handling (`parseGeminiError`) that provides users with actionable feedback.